Case Study: Context Interactions & Physics Faculty's Professional Development: Limitations Future Work

-In addition, as physics education researchers continue to develop resources and find ways to best disseminate their findings to the broader community of physics educators, they have the opportunity to highlight two concrete ways junior physics faculty navigate very different contexts to develop their teaching.
-Cleopatra and Sphinx's stories are two examples of how the process of becoming a physics faculty member is a multifaceted and ongoing journey.
-The contexts of our case study subjects provide concrete examples of how junior faculty utilize explicit and implicit interactions with their surroundings and experiences to develop their physics teaching.
-This case study could be used to help other junior faculty navigate this stage of their career.
-Through the contrasting examples of Cleopatra and Sphinx, other junior physics faculty have two different, yet successful, examples of how to navigate their unique circumstances to develop their physics teaching.

-The contrasting stories of this study enables us to broaden the community's awareness of the ways physics instructors develop their physics teaching.
-The subtleties of how context has a salient, complex, and evolving role in moderating faculty’s professional development can contribute to a more faculty-centric approach in the ways the physics community views, discusses and supports the professional development of physics faculty.
+In conclusion, our study illustrates the growth of physics faculty, specifically non-PER faculty.
+Our methodological approach showed how Cleopatra and Sphinx's physics faculty experiences enabled them to utilize their communities' influences and their physics expertise to navigate their physics teaching to best fit their local circumstances.
+The subtleties of how context has a salient, complex, and evolving role in moderating faculty’s professional development can continue to contribute to a more faculty-centric approach in the ways the physics community views, discusses and supports the professional development of physics faculty.